Brendan Green

 Brendan Green (born November 4, 1986) is a Canadian biathlete and cross-country skier.
 He began skiing at three years of age and began competition under coach Pat Bobinski.
 He won Biathlon Canada's Myriam Bedard Award.
 Brendan competed for Canada in the Biathlon Men's 4x7.5 km Relay at the 2010 Winter Olympics.
 The group placed 10th.

 Career

 2018 Winter Olympics

 In January 2018, Green was named to Canada's 2018 Olympic team.

+Biathlon results

+All results are sourced from the International Biathlon Union.